1UC1F3R616/Github-Collaboration-Network/README.md

 <h1 align="center">GitGram</h1>
 <h3 align="center">Applied Social Network Analysis<h3>

 #### Hosted App has a bug due to which results never shows up for a user with high number of following or follow ups, Fixing will take time because of other projects rush work.
-Till then, hit it locally! or if try your luck!
+Till then, hit it locally! or maybe try your luck!

 ## Documentation